naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/Tools/OnEditorEmu/Features.md

 - Custom trigger
     - from Unity Animation event
     - ActivateCustomTrigger action
+    - from uGUI component.
+        - Button and TextField only
+        - Not supported when UI components are in newly spawned object.
 - Rondomized selection of actions with specified probabilitiy
 - Almost all actions (in basic use)
     - Animation actions (AnimationInt etc.)